Charles Dillon, 10th Viscount Dillon

-Charles Dillon, 10th Viscount Dillon (1701–1741) fought in the War of the Polish Succession for France under Berwick as colonel-proprietor of Dillon's Regiment at the Siege of Kehl in 1733 and the Siege of Philippsburg in 1734.
+Charles Dillon, 10th Viscount Dillon (1701–1741), an heir from an exiled Irish Jacobite family, fought in the War of the Polish Succession for France under Berwick as colonel-proprietor of Dillon's Regiment at the Siege of Kehl in 1733 and the Siege of Philippsburg in 1734.
 After the armistice, he married, moved to Ireland, and succeeded his cousin Richard as the 10th Viscount Dillon.

 Birth and origins

 Charles was born in 1701, most likely at the Jacobite court at the Château de Saint-Germain-en-Laye, in France.
 He was the eldest of the five sons of Arthur Dillon and his wife Christina Sheldon.
 His father was born in 1670 in Ireland, fought for the Jacobites in the Williamite War and had gone to France as the colonel of Dillon's Regiment with the Irish Brigade in April 1690 when Irish troops were sent to France in exchange for French troops sent to Ireland with Lauzun.
 His father was a younger son of the 7th Viscount Dillon.
 His father's family was Old English Irish and descended from Sir Henry Dillon who came to Ireland with Prince John in 1185.

 Charles's mother's first name is given as Christina or as Christiana.
 She was a daughter of Ralph Sheldon.
 Dominic Sheldon, the English Catholic Jacobite, was her uncle.
 She was a maid of honour to Queen Mary of Modena, wife of James II.
 Both parents were thus Jacobites and Catholics.
 Charles had four brothers and three sisters, who are listed in his father's article.